 This also chimes with the work of Daniel Kahnemann on thinking fast and thinking slow.
 His books sell well at the moment in stations and airports –perhaps in an attempt to capture people while travelling, to prompt them to pause and think about what is done naturally, and quite rightly on automatic pilot – “fast” thinking, and then what needs to be done in a slower and more reflective mode.

 We returned to our exercise and after some mindful reflection on the difficulty we had identified, looked again at the feelings it evoked, the thoughts it created about ourselves and our emotional response.
 I certainly saw my difficulty in a spacious and more generous way and as a result it seemed to be more of an interesting event than a slightly distressing issue.

 This all caused me to reflect on when we run action learning sets in the workplace.
 By encouraging participants to slow down and reflect on the open questions they receive from the set, people consider an issue in a deeper way than they have previously had the space to.

 This supports leaders in identifying when they make unconscious motivations and responses and pausing long enough to consider alternative, more conscious ways of interacting.
 This experience in itself is empowering, as participants go through a thought process that is solution focused, thus building resilience.

 The individual exercise we did on that busy Saturday morning was a similar experience for me as being in an action learning set.
 It is encouraging to see so much recognition now of the value of mindful responses in the workplace and as leaders.
 A Saturday morning well spent indoors despite the rare sunshine!

-Sign up now to our webinar 25th May at 11am, Resilience in the workplace – an undervalued asset?
+Watch our webinar Resilience in the workplace – an undervalued asset?
 By our Associate Dr Jeremy Cross.